 Compassion in Customer Service.

 Seems simple now, doesn’t it?
-Compassion in Customer Service is the expression of a genuine understanding of a customer’s challenges and the ability to create an empathetic connection with them.
-Customers recognize you see them as humans and are working with them to resolve their challenges.
+Compassion in Customer Service is the expression of a genuine understanding of a customer’s challenges, and the ability to create an empathetic connection with them.
+Customers should recognize you see them as humans and are working with them to resolve their challenges.

-However, showing compassion in customer service can be surprisingly challenging if you haven’t had opportunities to recognize the need in real life and act upon it.
-For example: What does a bag of fries have to do with compassion?
+However, showing compassion in customer service can be surprisingly challenging if you haven’t had opportunities to recognize the need in real life.
+As a quick example: What does a bag of fries have to do with compassion?
 Time for a quick story.

 It’s Not About the Fries